Find Grad Schools

 Master’s Degrees in Agricultural & Horticultural Plant Breeding

 A master's degree in agricultural and horticultural plant breeding is offered at 4 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 18 were from an underrepresented racial-ethnic group.
-Also, 17.6% of agricultural and horticultural plant breeding graduates were international students.
+This degree is more popular with female students, and about 27% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 13.3% of agricultural and horticultural plant breeding graduates were international students.

 Education Levels of Agricultural and Horticultural Plant Breeding Majors